Elysium (Pet Shop Boys album): Background and recording

-Pet Shop Boys began writing the songs for the album in Berlin over a period of five weeks in early 2011.
-Most of the album was written during the Progress Live concert tour with Take That from May to July 2011.
-In January 2012, Pet Shop Boys travelled to Los Angeles to work with American producer Andrew Dawson for three months.
-The duo were interested in working with Dawson after seeing his name in the credits for the Kanye West albums 808s & Heartbreak (2008) and My Beautiful Dark Twisted Fantasy (2010).
-Chris Lowe has described Elysium as having the same feel as Behaviour (1990), but "sonically I think it's very different."
-The duo considered Happy Sad as title of the album, but came up with the title Elysium during a walk in Elysian Park in Los Angeles.
+Elysium was conceived as a mood album as opposed to a high-energy dance record.
+The song "Invisible", about growing older, became a template for the mood.
+Chris Lowe wanted to make a reflective and downbeat record.
+In the end, some songs they chose with Dawson's input, such as "Winner" and "A Face Like That", did not adhere to the theme.
+Lowe has described Elysium as having the same feel as Behaviour (1990), but "sonically I think it's very different."
+The duo considered HappySad as title of the album, but came up with the word Elysium during a walk in Elysian Park in Los Angeles.
 Lyrically, the album can be interpreted as "about being us at our stage in our life, doing what we do", according to Neil Tennant.